 Most of the questions at the back of each textbook chapter are presented in the short answer format.
 But which ones should your student answer?
-Here's a good rule of thumb: Every other odd-numbered question is relatively ambitious.
+Here's a good rule of thumb: Every other odd-numbered question is very ambitious.
+Keep it to a few questions per section so that the task is not arduous.
 You'll note that the questions start out easy, then build in difficulty level.
 We feel the "Think and Explain" questions are of most value.